-Update: As of 2016, two of our students in Uganda are graduating and heading to university this year.
+Update: As of 2017, our first three scholarship students in Tanzania have graduated from Bishop Mpango Secondary School and are heading to university this year.
 We are very proud of how hard they have worked.

 Asante Mariamu recognizes that a formal education is not practical or possible for everyone with albinism.
 That is why we also focus on developing and supporting vocational programs and job training.
 Raising poultry, tailoring and commercial knitting are three areas where Asante Mariamu has made a commitment to help people with albinism develop skills to support themselves.